socialites/rpi-srt-streamer/README.md

 This project turns a Raspberry Pi 5 into a **headless SRT streaming device** using a Camlink HDMI capture card and Tailscale to route the stream to your PC.
 This is very similar to what the LiveU Solo does, but with a Raspberry Pi and a Camlink.

+The full setup is very similar to the [GUNRUN IRL Backpack](https://www.unlimitedirl.com/backpacks), but with a Raspberry Pi instead of the LiveU Solo PRO Bonding Encoder.

+Another comparable package is the [BELABOX](https://belabox.net/)

 ## Great For:

 - Mobile Streaming setup